Poorya-Rajabi/three.js-practice/README.md

 ----------
  CONTROLS
 ----------
-* DeviceOrientationControls: mobile giroscope
+* DeviceOrientationControls: mobile gyroscope (deprecated!)
-* flyControls: control by mouse like a airplane
+* flyControls: enables a navigation similar to fly modes in DCC tools like Blender.
-* firstPersonControl: is like FlyControl, but with a fixed up axies. (birds & game)
+* firstPersonControl: is like FlyControl, but with a fixed-up axis. (birds & game)
-* pointerLockControl: change camera by mouse  (conter strike game)
+* pointerLockControl: change camera by mouse  (Counter-Strike game), is a perfect choice for first person 3D games.
-* orbitControl: similar the controls we made with more features (simon website)
+* orbitControl: similar to the controls we made with more features (simon website)
 * trackableControl: like orbitControl without the vertical angle limit
 * transformControl: changes objects position
-* dargControl: like transformControl (lookat camera)
+* dargControl: can be used to provide a drag'n'drop interaction.

 ```js
 import { OrbitControls } from "three/examples/jsm/controls/OrbitControls"